adambiltcliffe/react-flask-webgame/README.md

 Make a RendererSelector component with lazy loading

-Find a way to avoid needing to include gameid in the reducer actions for set_shown_step etc.

 Avoid destroying/recreating the socket when logging in/out

 Handle token expirations in some sensible way?

-Find some way of avoiding trouble with race conditions when connecting/disconnecting?

 Allow server to provide better prompt text